Could My People-Pleasing Be High-Functioning Codependency?

 Houseplants and pink fuzzy chair

-But here's the thing about high-functioning codependency: the more capable you are, the less it looks like codependency at all.
-It looks like success.
-Reliability.
-Strength.
-Which is precisely why it goes unnoticed for so long.
+But here's the thing: the more capable you are, the less it looks like codependency at all.

 The Paradox of Competence

+From the outside, it looks like you have it all figured out.
 But on the inside?
-It can feel like pressure.
+Pressure.
 Resentment.
+Anxiety.
 A deep disconnection from what you actually need.

 What High-Functioning Codependency Actually Looks Like